Become a Climate Champion: Unique opportunity for young adults aged 18-35

 This year-long volunteer opportunity for people aged 18-35 will enable you to gain new skills, meet others interested in tackling climate change and play your part in creating a better world.

-2020 will be a crucial year in the fight against the climate crisis, and we need people like you to speak out for change!
+We need people like you to speak out for change!

 What is a Climate Champion?

 Being a Climate Champion is all about doing what you can, when you can - there is some commitment but it's mostly something you do in your spare time.
 It's about providing you space and ideas for taking action.

 Previous Climate Champions have attended international residentials, camps and training workshops with campaigners from around the world.
 They have marched in the streets of their hometowns, in London and at UN climate summits.
 They've used this experience to speak to their MPs in Parliament, constituency offices and at lobbies.
 And they have used the skills they learned to organise action in schools, parishes, and communities, to write blogs and newspaper articles, and even for radio interviews!